International Telehealth for Digestive Disorders

 Biography

 My practice is shaped by both professional training and lived experience.
 I understand about the broader disruption that comes when the body does not regulate well.
-That perspective informs how I work with patients: attentively, practically, and with close attention to what actually changes.
+That perspective informs how I work with patients: attentively, practically, and with close attention to all information available.

 My Approach

-- Customized prescriptions using Tianjiang Pharmaceuticals extracts, adjusted based on response rather than fixed timelines
+• Customized prescriptions using water-based extracts, adjusted according to response rather than fixed timelines

 My Background

-I began studying Chinese medicine in 2002, after earlier training in Western science and philosophy.
-My medical education included extensive coursework in biomedical sciences, and I passed the NCCAOM biomedicine board.
-This dual perspective allows me to work at the intersection of explanatory frameworks—drawing from both biomedicine and Chinese medicine—translating between them rather than privileging one over the other.
+I began studying chinese medicine in 2002, after earlier training in Western science and philosophy.
+My medical education included extensive coursework in biomedical sciences, and I passed the NCBAHM biomedicine board.
+This dual perspective allows me to work at the intersection of explanatory frameworks—drawing from both modern medicine and chinese medicine—translating between them rather than privileging one over the other.
 My education and licensing include:

 Why This Matters

-If you’re ready to learn more about an approach that values clarity, responsiveness, and individualized care, you can click the link below.
+If you’re ready to enage in an approach that values clarity, responsiveness, and individualized care, you can click the link below.

 Professional Publications